FOR IMMEDIATE RELEASE: NOVEMBER 20, 2019 Contact: Jessica WellsPhone:623.932.1522Email:firstname.lastname@example.org

 BioFlora Announces Breakthrough Treatment of Citrus GreeningTrees infected with HLB can live without negative effects of the infestationGOODYEAR, ARIZONA, November 20, 2019 –

 BioFlora today announced a breakthrough in the treatment of Citrus Greening (HLB).
 The Arizona-based company will share details of their revolutionary treatment with Florida citrus growers in Sebring, Florida, Thursday, November 21, 2019.
 HLB is currently found in every commercial citrus-producing county in Florida.
 The all-natural BioFlora products demonstrate significant progress fighting the infestation that has caused billions of dollars in loss to the citrus industry worldwide.

 For over three years, BioFlora’s research has resulted in a nutritional solution citrus growers can implement immediately.
-USDA field trials applied four different programs to citrus species.
 The results were measured and challenged annually until an effective treatment resulted from the BioFlora programs, which includes the application of both soil and foliar products.
 The products are both biologically and ecologically friendly.
 Following application, trees produce normal to above normal yields with exceptional quality fruit.

 “Our BioFlora products protect citrus trees by building up the tree’s immunity system to successfully defend against HLB,” explains Luke Blotsky, CEO of Global Organics, parent company of BioFlora.
 “This is our best example of using cutting edge technology and scientific collaboration to solve agricultural issues at the molecular level.”